Pavithra98611/Research-Project-/README.md

 # Research-Project
-Classification of Bharatanatyam Mudra Images Using Convolutional Neural Network Both Single and Double Handed Images
+Classification of Bharatanatya Asamyukta Mudras Using Convolutional Neural Network